Banging Toolbox

 When choosing an air compressor for your home garage, some of the most important factors to consider are size, ease of use, maintenance, and versatility.

-You should go for a compact and lightweight unit that is easy to store and move around, and which doesn’t take up too much space.
+You should go for a compact and lightweight unit that is easy to store and move around and doesn’t take up too much space.

-It should also be easy to use and reasonably low maintenance, so an oil-less design might be the best option.
+It must be easy to use and reasonably low maintenance, so an oil-less design might be the best option.

 Power isn’t really a major concern if you are shopping for a home garage air compressor.